Past, Present, Future: Teaching the Verb Tense System

 Introduce students to the system

 Give students an overview of the entire verb system in the different time frames.
-The purpose of this is not to get students to learn or memorize the material right away but to get an overview of this variety of tenses and see how they relate to each other.
+The purpose of this is not to get students to learn or memorize the material right away but to get an overview of the variety of tenses and see how they relate to each other.
 I find it helpful to put the time frame across the top of the board or handout and the aspect down the side:

+Past Present Future simple I walked.
+I walk.
+I will walk. continuous I was walking.
+I am walking.
+I will be walking. perfect I had walked.
+I have walked.
+I will have walked.
 Students will get an overview of the various tenses with a chart like this.
-I keep it simple on a chart like this, whose purpose is just to introduce students to this complex system, not addressing for now variations of these basic tenses like the perfect progressive: I have been walking.
+I keep it simple as the purpose of a chart like this is just to introduce students to this complex system.
+For now, i'ts not addressing the cariations of these basic tenses like the perfect progressive: I have been walking.
 I also use a regular verb to model the tenses, such as “to walk,” whose variations and inflections are easier to teach and remember: “—ed” for past, for example.
-I also try to use intransitive verbs, or verbs that don’t require a direct object, like “walk,” when introducing the verb tense system, so focus can stay on the verb.
+I also try to use intransitive verbs, or verbs that don’t require a direct object, like “walk,” when introducing the verb tense system, so the focus can stay on the verb.
 If I used a verb like “to throw” to introduce verb tenses, students would have to focus on the irregular forms of the verb “threw,” “thrown,” and also consider a direct object that makes sense.

 3